US STOCKS-Wall Street ends higher with boost from big tech | Business

 The University of Michigan's preliminary consumer sentiment data for November unexpectedly dropped to a 10-year low, and a Labor Department report showed job openings barely budged from record highs even as workers are quitting in record numbers.
 "Markets drifted higher today despite a very weak consumer sentiment report, as inflation seems to be hurting consumers more than corporate profits," said David Carter, chief investment officer at Lenox Wealth Advisors in New York.

-Shares of Johnson & Johnson gained after it announced splitting into two companies, dividing its consumer healthcare segments from its pharmaceuticals/medical devices business.
-Tesla Inc dropped on news that Chief Executive Elon Musk had sold an additional $700 million in stock in the next chapter of a saga that began with Musk's infamous Twitter poll on whether he should offload shares in the company he founded.
+Shares of Johnson & Johnson gained 1.2% after the healthcare giant announced splitting into two companies, dividing its consumer health care segments from its pharmaceuticals/medical devices business.
+Tesla Inc dropped 2.8% on news that Chief Executive Elon Musk has sold an additional $700 million in stock in the next chapter of a saga that began with Musk's infamous Twitter poll on whether he should offload shares in the company he founded.

-Rival electric automaker Rivian Automotive Inc notched its third consecutive gain in as many days as a publicly traded company.
-U.S.-listed shares of Alibaba Group Holding slipped following the e-commerce giant's report showing its slowest-ever Singles Day sales.
+Rival electric automaker Rivian Automotive Inc advanced 5.7%, notching its third consecutive gain in as many days as a publicly traded company.
+U.S.-listed shares of Alibaba Group Holding slipped 0.6% following the e-commerce giant's report showing its slowest-ever Singles Day sales.

+Advancing issues outnumbered decliners on the NYSE by a 1.29-to-1 ratio; on Nasdaq, a 1.19-to-1 ratio favored advancers.
+The S&P 500 posted 34 new 52-week highs and one new low; the Nasdaq Composite recorded 130 new highs and 96 new lows.

+Volume on U.S. exchanges was 10.32 billion shares, compared with the 10.94 billion average over the last 20 trading days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)